MinhNCnextgen/python_login_v1/README.md

 My first ever python project!

 Note 1: Go to download branch and download both of the files!

-Note 2: DO NOT edit secret.keys once it is created, it will break the cryptography process!
+Note 2: DO NOT edit secret.key once it is created, it will break the cryptography process!